 Field: Cognitive Psychopathology

-Keywords: Internalizing symptoms, paranoia, rumination, interpretation bias, transdiagnostic, longitudinal study
+Keywords: depression, paranoia, repetitive negative thinking, interpretation bias, transdiagnostic, longitudinal study

 Introduction

 Ambiguous information from the environment is common in daily life.
 People make sense of ambiguous information through interpretation.
 Interpretation is a semantic process to resolve ambiguous content by constructing and adopting mental representations (Blanchette & Richards, 2010; Hirsch et al, 2016).
 Emotionally ambiguous visual and semantic information encompasses the possibility to be interpreted as positive (admirative, supportive, and benign) and negative (opposing, criticizing, and hostile).
+Interpretation reflects the assumptions we make implicitly about how ambiguous scenario will proceed.
+An interpretation bias is essentially a distortion in such assumptions that favors positive or negative contents.

 Populations with internalizing traits, such as depression and anxiety, tend to interpret information more negatively than those without (Blanchette & Richards, 2010).
-For example, depressed individuals tend to create more negative meanings to explain ambiguous information (Clark et al, 1999; Ingram et al, 1999).
-Socially phobic individuals tend to interpret information in social scenarios as threats, which in turn reinforces social anxiety.
-Such a biased negative interpretation is believed to play a crucial maintaining role in pathological states and symptoms as it exposed individuals to more negative experiences (Wilson et al, 2006)

-A rich amount of experimental studies have demonstrated robust interpretation biases in a wide range of psychological disorders, including depression (Bowler et al, 2012; Everaert et al, 2014; Everaert et al, 2017; Hirsch et al, 2016; Lee et al, 2016; for a comprehensive review, see Everaert, Podina & Koster, 2017b), anxiety (Subar, Humphrey & Rozenman, 2021), social phobia (Amin, 1998), paranoia (Savulich et al, 2015; Trotta et al, 2020) and the onset of psychosis (Yiend et al, 2019).
+Many experimental studies have demonstrated robust interpretation biases in individuals with different internalizing disorders, including depression (Bowler et al, 2012; Everaert et al, 2014; Everaert et al, 2017; Hirsch et al, 2016; Lee et al, 2016; for a comprehensive review, see Everaert, Podina & Koster, 2017b), anxiety (Subar, Humphrey & Rozenman, 2021), and social phobia (Amin, 1998).
+Interpretation biases were also discovered in individuals with paranoia (Savulich et al, 2015; Trotta et al, 2020) and the onset of psychosis (Yiend et al, 2019).
 Likewise, interpretation bias modification to induce positive interpretation showed therapeutic effects (Jones & Sharpe, 2017; Mathews et al, 2007; Mackintosh et al, 2006; Watkins et al, 2009).
-It is understandable to see negative interpretation bias as a shared cognitive vulnerability across different psychological conditions, varying in content that links to its respective disorders (Trotta et al, 2020).
-Such variation might be best illustrated as ‘content specificity’ (Beck, 1976; Mathews & MaeLeod, 1994); biases will be stronger when the stimuli are more relevant to the symptoms.
+Negative interpretation bias is hence believed to contribute to psychological symptoms as it exposed individuals to more negative experiences (Wilson et al, 2006).
+Here, we examine the bidirectional relationships between interpretation bias and psychological symptoms in subclinical depression and paranoia, and the transdiagnostic mediating role of repetitive negative thinking in such relationships.

-Interpretation bias, Negative Schema and Psychological Symptoms
+Negative interpretation biases and psychological symptoms

 There have been different theories proposed to explain how biased interpretation leads to psychological outcomes.
 One of the most prevailing cognitive models to explain the association between interpretation biases and psychological outcomes is Beck’s schema theory (Beck & Haigh, 2014).
-Negative cognitive schemas were developed through complex interactions of genetic factors and adverse experiences in the environment.
-When individuals encounter stressful events, these schemas will be activated to guide how individuals process and interpret surrounding information.
-In the meantime, negative schemas are strengthened by exposure to severe or recurrent stressful events.
-Hence, activation of negative schemas leads to biased interpretation, exposes individuals to more negative experiences, and viciously strengthens the negative schemas.
-In this sense, interpretation biases precede symptoms.
+Schemas are cognitive structures which consist of core beliefs about oneself, one’s relationship with others, and the world (Beck, 1976; Beck et al, 1979).
+Cognitive schemas guide several cognitive processes, including attention, appraisal, as well as worrying and rumination (Beck & Clark, 1988; Friedberg & McClure, 2015).
+Negative cognitive schemas are developed through complex interactions of genetic factors and adverse experiences in the environment.
+When individuals encounter stressful events, negative cognitive schemas will be activated to guide individuals to interpret surrounding ambiguous information.
+Hence, activation of negative schemas leads to biased interpretation and exposes individuals to more negative experiences, which in turn viciously strengthens the negative schemas.